Akashkpython/akashshare-se-app/INSTALLATION_INSTRUCTIONS.md

 3. Click "Uninstall" and confirm
 4. During uninstallation, you will be prompted to type "AkAsH" to confirm removal
 5. The uninstallation process will remove all application files and shortcuts
+5. The uninstallation process will remove all application files and shortcuts.

 ### Alternative Uninstallation Methods
 If the standard uninstallation fails, you can use the provided uninstaller scripts: